ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a similar set of lists with 'test' certificates
 * Maintain a set of test certificates - at least one for each country.

-## A.4 Key Usage Policy Identifiers
+## A.4 Extended key Usage Identifiers

-The document signing certificate MAY contain Extended key usage extension fields; these being:
+The document signing certificate MAY contain Extended Key Usage extension fields; these being:

-* OID 1.3.6.1.4.1.0.1847.2021.1.1        valid for test
+* OID 1.3.6.1.4.1.0.1847.2021.1.1 --  valid for test
-* OID 1.3.6.1.4.1.0.1847.2021.1.2        valid for vaccinations
+* OID 1.3.6.1.4.1.0.1847.2021.1.2  -- valid for vaccinations
-* OID 1.3.6.1.4.1.0.1847.2021.1.3        valid for recovery
+* OID 1.3.6.1.4.1.0.1847.2021.1.3  -- valid for recovery

-If none of these OIDs are present the document shall be considered valid for all three.
+The DSC may contain an extended key usage extension with *zero or more* key usage policy identifiers that constrain the types of HCERTs this certificate is allowed to verify.
+If present the verifiers SHALL verify the key usage against the stored HCERT.

+In absence of any key usage extension, this certificate can be used to validate any type of HCERT.
+Other documents MAY define relevant additional extended key usage policy identifiers used with validation of HCERTs.
 _________________

 - Fredrik Ljunggren, Kirei AB.